ahroria/escape_to_cheese/README.md

 # Escape to Cheese
-Unity group assigned for CS 4455 - Video Game Design @ GT
+Unity group project for CS 4455 - Video Game Design @ GT

 ## Game Information
 Navigate yourself as the rat through the world.